Wandered Lonely As A Cloud

 Unpacking the Poem: Structure and Form

 "I Wandered Lonely as a Cloud" is a relatively short poem, composed of four stanzas, each consisting of six lines.
-This consistent structure contributes to the poem's overall sense of balance and harmony.
+Practically speaking, this consistent structure contributes to the poem's overall sense of balance and harmony.
 The rhyme scheme (ABABCC) creates a gentle, flowing rhythm that mirrors the movement of the daffodils themselves.
 The meter, predominantly iambic tetrameter (four iambs per line), provides a steady, unhurried pace, allowing the reader to fully savor the imagery and emotions presented.
 The poem's structure reflects the progression of Wordsworth's experience: from the initial encounter with the daffodils, to the later recollection of the scene, and ultimately, to the profound and enduring impact of that memory.

 Stanza-by-Stanza Analysis: